Frequency Asked Questions

 Will your negative carriers scratch my film?

-What is the different between the frame sizes?
+What are the differences between the frame sizes?

 • Standard: The gate (opening) is the standard size, either from the OEM or based on the measurements of the exposed area, to fully mask the negative